Nur Energie`s activities in France are focused on PV, BIPV and CPV and has over 10MW of projects under development.

 By creating alliances with local partners and specialists with a long history in photovoltaics, Nur Energie creates strong synergies and the ability to offer innovative energy solutions by utilizing the most appropriate technology to maximize electricity production and, since all power must be injected into the grid, maximize the revenues due to power purchase agreements.

-Nur Energie succesfully co-developed a 172kWp landmark CPV project, with the French CPV expert Soitec, and is one of the first European projects utilizing and testing innovative CPV technology to be in operation.
-The 172kWp project was undertaken in scientific collaboration with the French CNRS research institute and has obtained the Derbi label for French innovation funding and obtained the Derbi-associated CNRS research cluster for CPV technology on site.
-The project is now operating under a 20 year off take agreement providing renewable energy directly to the French national grid.
+Nur Energie successfully co-developed a 182kWp landmark CPV project, with French CPV expert Soitec, and is one of the first European projects utilizing and testing innovative CPV technology to be in operation.
+The 172 kWp project was undertaken in scientific collaboration with the French innovation funding and obtained the Derbi-associated CNRS research cluster for CPV technology on site.
+The project has been sold under a 20 year off take agreement providing renewable energy directly to the French national grid.

 Marseille: operational (10 MW BIPV)

 In 2009, the Grand Port Maritime de Marseille launched a national tender which aimed at replacing more than 100.000 sqm of warehouses` roofs by building integrated photovoltaics.
 The winner of this tender would be granted a leasing agreement for 20 years to fit the national power purchase agreements.